gameworkers/CodeOfConduct/README.md

 If a community member engages in unacceptable behavior, we may take any action deemed appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

-## Reporting Guidelines
+## Reporting

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing [INSERT EMAIL HERE].
-Please read Reporting Guidelines [INSER LINK HERE] for details.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify us as soon as possible by emailing gameworkersunite@gmail.com.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

-## Addressing Grievances

-Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the **security committee** at [INSERT EMAIL HERE].  with your appeal and the Syndicate board will review the case.

 ## Scope